 Arrive in Longyearbyen, the largest settlement and the administrative centre of the Svalbard archipelago.
 Before boarding the M/V Hondius stroll around this former mining town and perhaps visit its parish church and Svalbard Museum.
 In the evening, sail out of Isfjorden, where you might spot the first minke whale of your voyage, and head toward Krossfjorden.
 (D)

-Today sail into Liefdefjorden* (the Love Fjord) and cruise within sight of the 5 Km long (3.1 miles) Monaco Glacier - named after the first Prince Albert of Monaco, a famed explorer of the early 1900s.
+Today sail into Liefdefjorden (the 'Love Fjord') and cruise within sight of the 5-Km-long (3.1 miles) Monaco Glacier - named after the first Prince Albert of Monaco, a famed explorer of the early 1900s.
 The waters in front of the glacier are a favourite feeding spot for thousands of kittiwakes and the base of the ice is a popular polar bear hunting ground.
 (B,L,D)

-Reach Sjuoyane* (the Seven Islands), Svalbard’s northernmost point, located just 870 Km from the geographic North Pole.
-Stop among the pack ice and search for Polar bears who inhabit this region.
+Reach Sjuoyane (the 'Seven Islands'), Svalbard’s northernmost point, located just 870 Km from the geographic North Pole.
+Stop among the pack ice and search for polar bears who inhabit this region.
 Depending on ice condition you may spend two days in this area.
 (B,L,D)

-Continue exploring Sjuoyane island.
+Continue exploring the 'Seven islands'.
 (B,L,D)

-Reach the Bell Sund Fjord System, one of the largest fjord systems in Svalbard.
+Reach the Bell Sund fjord system, one of the largest fjord systems in Svalbard.
 Sail to Ahlstrandhalvøya, at the mouth of Van Keulenfjorden, and see piles of beluga skeletons, remains of 19th-century whale hunting.
 Alternately, cruise the side fjord of Bellsund, and explore its tundra where reindeer like to feed.
 (B,L,D)